-9. Unfilled cyber security jobs is expected to reach 3.5 million by 2021 — compared to about 1 million in 2016.
+9. Unfilled cyber security jobs are expected to reach 3.5 million by 2021 — compared to about 1 million in 2016.

-While this might not seem like much, it is worth paying attention to: the projected increase in the number of cyber security-related jobs is proportional to projected increase in cyber crime, and a more than 200 percent increase means we can expect cyber crime to increase by at least that much by 2021.
+While this might not seem like much, it is worth paying attention to: the projected increase in the number of cyber security-related jobs is proportional to a projected increase in cybercrime, and a more than 200 percent increase means we can expect cybercrime to increase by at least that much by 2021.

 10. According to billionaire investor Warren Buffett, cyber attacks is the BIGGEST threat to mankind — even more of a bigger threat than nuclear weapons.